Food industry: Food production

 Most food produced for the food industry comes from commodity crops using conventional agricultural practices.
 Agriculture is the process of producing food, feeding products, fiber and other desired products by the cultivation of certain plants and the raising of domesticated animals (livestock).
 On average, 83% of the food consumed by humans is produced using terrestrial agriculture.
 In addition to terrestrial agriculture, aquaculture and fishing play vital roles in global food production.
 Aquaculture involves the cultivation of aquatic organisms such as fish, shrimp, and mollusks in controlled environments like ponds, tanks, or cages.
 It contributes significantly to the world's seafood supply and provides an important source of protein for human consumption.
 Fishing, on the other hand, relies on harvesting wild aquatic species from oceans, rivers, and lakes, further diversifying the sources of food for human populations and supporting livelihoods in coastal communities worldwide.
 Together, terrestrial agriculture, aquaculture, and fishing collectively ensure a diverse and ample supply of food to meet the dietary needs of people across the globe.

+World population supported with and without synthetic nitrogen fertilizers.

 Scientists, inventors, and others devoted to improving farming methods and implements are also said to be engaged in agriculture.
 One in three people worldwide are employed in agriculture, yet it only contributes 3% to global GDP.
 In 2017, on average, agriculture contributes 4% of national GDPs.
 Global agricultural production is responsible for between 14 and 28% of global greenhouse gas emissions, making it one of the largest contributors to global warming, in large part due to conventional agricultural practices, including nitrogen fertilizers and poor land management.

 Agronomy is the science and technology of producing and using plants for food, fuel, fibre, and land reclamation.
 Agronomy encompasses work in the areas of plant genetics, plant physiology, meteorology, and soil science.
 Agronomy is the application of a combination of sciences.
 Agronomists today are involved with many issues including producing food, creating healthier food, managing the environmental impact of agriculture, and extracting energy from plants.